 Can I be fired for making a claim?

-No. Generally in Delaware, employment is “at will”, meaning that you are and remain employed as long as the employer wishes to keep you employed.
-That said, employers in Delaware cannot take adverse employment action such as terminating you in retaliation for making a workers’ compensation claim.
+No. Generally in Delaware, employment is “at-will”, meaning that you are and remain employed as long as the employer wishes to keep you employed.
+That said, employers in Delaware cannot take adverse employment actions such as terminating you in retaliation for making a workers’ compensation claim.

 Can I choose my own doctors?

 Yes.
 Often, after a serious work accident, your employer or your employers’ workers’ comp insurance adjuster will direct you to some medical doctor or therapist who is contracted to accept their referrals in return for a break on the medical bills.
 Often, injured workers find these cut-rate insurance company doctors to be less than satisfactory.
 If you are more interested in getting good care than in saving money on your medical treatment, then find your own medical providers.
 At your consultation, we can tell you which doctors are free of this conflict of interest, and who are financially tied to the insurance companies.